 - 3.8 The above, whilst phasing the release of Green Belt, facilitates flexibility in the provision of a rolling five year supply of land for housing.
 The 'Plan, Monitor, Manage' approach through the Annual Monitoring Report will monitor and manage land available for housing during the plan period. - 3.9 It is important that the allocation of land allows for a degree of flexibility in terms of the number of dwellings that can be delivered. - 3.10 This chapter details policies for settlement extensions to the residential envelope.
 It sets out the context for each site including on-site constraints and other factors which would need to be considered during development of the site.
-The minimum dwelling requirement for each location is set out in Policies SER1-9. - 3.11 Alongside a map of the site, a Concept Statement setting out the principles for inclusion and consideration in the development of planning applications are established. - 3.12 Each site will be required to facilitate the creation of, and demonstrate the defensibility of, the revised Green Belt boundary.
-A defensible Green Belt boundary is one which protects the openness and character of the area, prevents urban sprawl and is defined by permanent, easily recognisable features, where possible.
+The minimum dwelling requirement for each location, as per the Core Strategy, plus an allowance of 5% if required, demonstrating the flexibility of the settlement extension as required by national policy is set out. - 3.11 Alongside a map of the site, a Concept Statement setting out the principles for inclusion and consideration in the development of planning applications are established. - 3.12 Each site will be required to facilitate the creation of, and demonstrate the defensibility of, the revised Green Belt boundary.